cv21rgt/OpenCV-CPP-Tutorial/4_Sparse_Large_Arrays/Sparse_Large_Arrays.md

 :notebook_with_decorative_cover: Sparse representation therefore means we only store non-zero elements so that we can save a great deal on memory.
 In any case, most sparse objects are too huge memory wise and make it impractical to store them using dense objects like cv::Mat.

+:notebook_with_decorative_cover: However, as a result of operations on a sparse matrix, some of its stored elements can actually become `0`.
+It is up to you to detect such elements and delete them using a function like `cv::SparseMat::erase()`.

 :notebook_with_decorative_cover: One downside of sparse representation is that per-element computations can be slow.
 However this is usually balanced off by the fact that since we only store relevant data, there can be a great economy in not having to perform a lot of operations using zero or empty entries.

 :notebook_with_decorative_cover: OpenCV uses the <a href = "https://docs.opencv.org/4.8.0/dd/da9/classcv_1_1SparseMat.html">cv::SparseMat</a> class to handle sparse arrays.
 This class works similarly to the large dense array class, cv::Mat.
 They both support most of the same operations and can handle the same data types.
 The main difference is how data is organized internally.
 There is also a template form (<a href = "https://docs.opencv.org/4.8.0/d7/d8a/classcv_1_1SparseMat__.html">cv::SparseMat_</a>) for sparse arrays, which inherits from cv::SparseMat.
 Remember that when using the template form, you have to specify the underlying data type within angle brackets e.g. **cv::SparseMat_\<float>** when the underlying data type of the array elements is `CV_32F`.
 Use **cv::SparseMat_\<double>** when the underlying data type of the array elements is `CV_64F`